mrOranger/Javascript/Typescript/README.md

 }
 ```

-Is there any way to tell JavaScript that the two parameters of the function must be strings necessarly?
-Umfortunately no ... but we can achieve that with TypeScript.
+Is there any way to tell JavaScript that the two parameters of the function must be strings necessarily?
+Unfortunately no ... but we can achieve that with TypeScript.
 Of course we will not study TypeScript just because it is a JavaScript's version with types, in fact, TypeScript adds many programming features that JavaScript does not have, for instance:

 - Object-oriented structures like **Generics** and **Interfaces** are not supported by JavaScript, but they are in TypeScript.

 - We saw **Meta-Programming Features** in JavaScript like **Proxy** or **Symbols**, while TypeScript adds also **Decorators**.

-- Moreover, TypeScript offers an enriched configuration, and can tranpile our code in a JavaScript version supported also by older browsers, without intalling additional tools like **Babel**.
+- Moreover, TypeScript offers an enriched configuration, and can tranpile our code in a JavaScript version supported also by older browsers, without installing additional tools like **Babel**.

-In this section of the repository, we will not have a look on single feature using examples like in JavaScript, on the other hand we will have a look on the most important features of TypeScript and then we will see all the theoretical concepts in the final project of the serie.
+In this section of the repository, we will not have a look on single feature using examples like in JavaScript, on the other hand we will have a look on the most important features of TypeScript and then we will see all the theoretical concepts in the final project.

 ## Installation and Setup